guisoaresdev/devFinance/README.md

 The devFinance is a SPA done initially with raw HTML5, CSS3, Javascript.

-Recently refactored to React, NodeJS, Express.js and MongoDB.
+Recently refactored to React, NestJS and PostgreSQL.